alfredulu/LexiFlow-AI/README.md

 ### Hydration warning (history)

-If you see a hydration warning, it’s usually caused by `localStorage`-based history loading.
+If you see a hydration warning, it’s usually caused by `localStorage` history loading.
 This project loads history after mount to keep renders consistent.

 ---

-## License
+## 📄 License

-### MIT
+MIT